 - Dinner should be the meal of the day for this type, with a smaller breakfast and lunch.

-- A full six-week Inverted Pyramid Shape Body Type Meal Plan is found in The Belly Burn Plan.
+- Get the full 3 week Inverted Pyramid Shape Body Type Meal Plan here.

 The Apple Shape Body Type

 - This Apple gains weight through the midsection and usually has thinner legs and arms.